warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 This potentially gives access to U-Boot, but in my case boot delay is zero, so could not get in.
 This port provides essential information about the boot process and helps with debugging when errors are reported here.
 Also, when the boot process is complete and messages calm down, it can be used as a backup console (if for example wifi fails, or got locked out for some reason).

 # First power on
-Not knowng much about the camera (have not analysed the flash dump yet), just set up the camera as usual with the broken english translated instructions.
+Not knowing much about the camera (have not analysed the flash dump yet), just set up the camera as usual with the broken english translated instructions.
 Now looking back at it, this is not necessary as FTP access should still work in AP mode and from then onward the wifi password (`/etc/jffs2/anyka_cfg.ini`) and exploit scripts can be inserted.

 # Getting In
 Based on the general info online there are 3 ways in